-As an extremely thinly young man, Dr. Taft was told by two doctors that his health problems were due to the fact that one of his lungs was not in working order, which they explained had been exhausted in his early life by a pulmonary issue.
-Neither physician expected him to live more than six months.
-Determined to live as long as possible, Dr. Taft began “self-medicating” with a bottle of brandy at his plate every dinner and living primarily on rare beefsteak to make blood and tissue.
-Dr. Taft died on June 26, 1884 at the age of 62.
-Many were certain that the loss of his lung had finally killed the respected doctor.
+As a thin young man, doctors told Taft that his health problems were due to one of his lungs not being in working order.
+They did not expect him to live more than six months.
+Determined to live as long as possible, Taft “self-medicated” with a bottle of brandy at every dinner.
+And he primarily ate rare beefsteak to make blood and tissue.

 When Taft died at age 62, many were certain that the loss of his lung had finally killed him.
 During his autopsy, it was discovered that both of his lungs were perfectly healthy.
 Rather his stomach did not produce gastric juices to break down food in order for the nutrients to be absorbed by the body.

 Taft literally died of starvation.
 His diet to aid in the supposed lung problem instead created gastric problems resulting in his death.

 Sue Young Homeopathy.
 The Taft Family and Homeopathy.